drfreder/king-and-frederickson/README.md

 ```

 Again, the number of preprints single-authored by men is growing faster
-than the number of preprints single-authored by
+than the number of preprints single-authored by women.
-women.

-### Comparing arXiv preprint submissions by authorship position in the months before and during COVID-19 pandemic, by gender
+### Comparing arXiv preprint submissions by authorship position in the months before and during the COVID-19 pandemic, by gender

+Let’s do the same for first, middle, and last authorships on
+multi-authored preprints.

 ##### First authorships